scimusmn/maya-video-interviews/readme.md

     assets/videos/kiosk_name/screensaver.mp4

 ### Compile
 Once all of the source files are in place, you are ready to compile the kiosk files.
-This will precompile the handlebars templates, run all the Grunt tasks, create a config file, and create folders for the kiosk-specific video and image files.
+This will precompile the handlebars templates, run the default Grunt tasks, create a config file, and copy the asset folders containing the kiosk-specifc images and videos.

 Run install.sh with the component machine name as the argument, like this: